MicrosoftDocs/azure-dev-docs/articles/java/migration/appcat.md

 Azure AppCAT provides a comprehensive set of standard migration rules.
 But because applications may contain custom libraries or components, Azure AppCAT allows you to write your own rules to identify use of components or software that may not be covered by the existing ruleset.
-To write a custom rule, you just uses a rich DSL (_Domain Specific Language_) expressed in XML.
+To write a custom rule, you use a rich DSL (_Domain Specific Language_) expressed in XML.

 For example, let's say we want a rule that identifies the use of the PostgreSQL JDBC driver in a Java application and suggests the use of the Azure PostgreSQL Flexible Server instead.
 We need a rule to find the PostgreSQL JDBC driver defined in a Maven `pom.xml` or a Gradle file.